Ezinnem/EventSaver/README.md

 # Features

 # Core Features
-1. Users can sign up.
+1. Users sign up using Google OAuth.
-2. Users can sign in.
+2. Users sign up using JWT.
-3. Users can post the events.
+3. Users can sign in.
-4. Users can like the posts.
+4. Users can post the events.
-5. User can delete own posts.
+5. Users can like the posts.
-6. User can view comments.
+6. User can delete own posts.

 # Extra Features
 1. User can reset password.